Digg: 2004–2010: Founding and the early years

+In August 2006, BusinessWeek profiled Digg and Rose, with a cover story and a headline that read: "How this kid made $60 million in 18 months".
+Written by technology journalist Sarah Lacy, the profile trumpeted Rose as the poster child of the new wave of internet startups.
+According to TechCrunch, the magazine instructed him on what to wear and props to bring which "highlight(ed) him as a young entrepreneur for the three and a half hour photo shoot."
+After putting headphones around his head and flashing a thumbs up, Rose asked the magazine not to use the photo.
+They did not heed his request.

+In 2006, Digg v3 introduced content categories like technology, science, and entertainment, along with a "view all" section, followed by additional interface changes in 2007.

 By 2008, Digg's homepage was attracting over 236 million visitors annually, according to a Compete.com survey.
 Digg had grown large enough that it was thought to affect the traffic of submitted web pages.
 Some pages experienced a sudden increase in traffic shortly after being submitted; some Digg users refer to this as the "Digg effect".

-Redesign
+In July 2008, the company took part in advanced acquisition talks with Google for a reported $200 million price tag, but the deal ultimately fell through.

+2010–2012: Redesign and mass exodus to Reddit

-CEO Jay Adelson announced in 2010 that the site would undergo an extensive overhaul.
-In an interview with Wired magazine, Adelson stated that "Every single thing has changed" and that "the entire website has been rewritten."
-The company switched from MySQL to Cassandra, a distributed database system; in a blog post, VP Engineering John Quinn described the move as "bold".
+CEO Jay Adelson said in 2010 that the site would go through some major changes.
+In the interview with Wired magazine, Adelson said that "Every single THING has changed" and that "the entire website has been rewritten."
+The company changed from MySQL to Cassandra, a distributed database system; in a blog post, VP Engineering John Quinn said that the move was "bold".
 Adelson summed up the new Digg by saying, "We've got a new backend, a new infrastructure layer, a new services layer, new machines—everything."

 Adelson stepped down as CEO on April 5, 2010, to explore entrepreneurial opportunities, months before the launch date of Digg v4.
 He had been the company's CEO since its inception.
-Kevin Rose, another original founder, stepped in temporarily as CEO and Chairman.
+Rose stepped in temporarily as CEO and Chairman.

 Digg's v4 release on August 25, 2010, was marred by site-wide bugs and glitches.
 Digg users reacted with hostile verbal opposition.
 Beyond the release, Digg faced problems due to so-called "power users" who would manipulate the article recommendation features to only support one another's postings, flooding the site with articles only from these users and making it impossible to have genuine content from non-power users appear on the front page.
 Frustrations with the system led to dwindling web traffic, exacerbated by heavy competition from Facebook, whose like buttons started to appear on websites next to Digg's.
 High staff turnover included the departure of head of business development Matt Van Horn, shortly after v4's release.

-On September 1, 2010, Matt Williams took over as CEO, ending Rose's troubled tenure as interim chief executive.

-In 2013, Andrew McLaughlin took over as CEO after Digg was sold to BetaWorks and re-launched.

-In 2015, Gary Liu took over as Digg CEO.

-In 2016, Joshua Auerbach took over as interim CEO.

-In September 2016, Digg announced that it would begin a data partnership with Gannett.
-The "seven figure" investment would give Gannett access to real-time trend analysis of Digg's 7.5 million pieces of content.

-In 2017, Michael O'Connor took over as CEO, and continues as CEO today.